 Step 1.
 Planning

 The high energy and starch content of forage maize make it a highly valuable silage.
-But it’s also one of your riskiest forages in terms of preserving it.
+But maize is also one of your riskiest forages in terms of preserving it.

-With its two opponents knocking on the door of: (1) aerobic spoilage (heating) caused by yeasts and moulds in the presence of air; and (2) risks to fermentation, especially when making greener, moister maize silage – it only takes one slip of management to significantly reduce its feed quality, or the tonnes of dry matter (DM) in your clamp.
+With its two opponents knocking on the door of: (1) aerobic spoilage (heating) caused by yeasts and moulds in the presence of air; and (2) risks to fermentation, especially when making greener, moister maize silage – it only takes one slip of management to significantly reduce the feed quality of your maize silage, or the tonnes of dry matter (DM) in your maize silage clamp.

 Indeed, results from two years of surveys of UK dairy farms suggest there is huge scope for improving how maize silage is made.